-The conventional gate array plan was scrapped in favor of using a field programmable gate array, or FPGA, and the payoff was immedi-ate: McDonnell's engineers could process the design from the schematic level to a working part themselves, without having to let any of the design data leave their sight.
-What's more, if initial protosignt.
-What's more, it initial proto-types didn't work or requirements changed, they wouldn't have to worry about the expense and time involved with redoing the chip's mask layer - changes could be made in software alone.
-The conventional land-attack cruise missile designed to perform a variety of missions.
-Flying at low altitudes and high, subsonic speeds, the missile's range - in any weath-er, day or night - is 500 to 700 miles, and it can be launched from either surface ships or submarines.
-Key to the system's ability to nmable Interc complete its missions is the Digital Scene Matching Area Correlator - the DSMAC IIA.
+The conventional gate array plan was scrapped in favor of using a field programmable gate array, or FPCA, and the payoff was immediate: McDonnell's engineers could process the design from the schematic level to a working part themselves, without having to let any of the design data leave their sight.
+What's more, if initial proto-types didn't work or requirements changed, they wouldn't have to worry about the expense and time involved with redoing the chip's mask layer - changes could be made in software alone.

+The conventional land-attack

+The conventional land-attack Tomahawk is a long-range Navy cruise missile designed to perform a variety of missions.
+Flying at low altitudes and high, subsonic speeds, the missile's range - in any weather, day or night - is 500 to 700 miles, and it can be launched from either surface ships or submarines.

+Key to the system's ability to complete its missions is the Digital Scene Matching Area Correlator-the DSMAC IIA.
 That subsystem receives video input from an onboard camera, digitizes it, and compares it to pictures previously stored in memory.
-Once a match is found, the missile can determine its exact location relative to its "on-course" position and make adjustments accordingly.
+Once a match is found, the missile can determine its exact location relative to its "on-course" position and make adiustments accordinally.